Discover how to stop any new acne

 Although there are

-are types of acne that can cause deep scarring which
+available today, there are types of acne that can cause

-discuss types of acne scars, how to treat and most
+will discuss types of acne scars, how to treat

-importantly how to prevent acne scars by fixing the
+and most importantly how to prevent acne scars by fixing

 It has been studied